sdGuille/sdGuille/README.md

 - 👋 Hi, I’m @sdGuille
-- 👀 I’m interested in Backend
+- 👀 I’m iOS Developer
+- Looking for a job
-- Learning Python and Go for Network
+- Learning Kotlin and Go for Network
 - Postgrest and MDB
 - 📫 contact me at guillermoruizbaires@gmail.com